OpenVoxelStudios/DPScript/docs/ffi.md

 # FFI

 DPScript's FFI - if you can even call it that - is an interface for interacting with Minecraft commands.
-Yes it's technically not FFI in the normal definition, but commands are a foreign function and DPScript has an interface for them, so I call it FFI.
+Yes, it's technically not FFI in the normal definition, but commands are a foreign function and DPScript has an interface for them, so I call it FFI.

 ---